 By now, you've hopefully gathered insights as to if you can fail a drug test due to CBD.
 Even if feeling confident about testing prospects, it is advised that every person be as prepared as they can be for a screening.
 There are a few critical points to clarify when preparing.

 It is wise to understand the test being administered.
-Urine is the most common, but blood, saliva and hair could all be used.
+Urine is the most common, but blood, saliva and hair follicle tests could all be used.
 Urine, blood and saliva all detect regular usage for a few days to a couple of weeks, at most, with heavy consumption detected up to a month afterward.
 However, hair tests can detect traces from as far back as three months ago.

 Toxicity levels play an essential part as well--factoring in your usage rate and the potency of the product used.
 As mentioned, CBD isolate and certain distillate products are unlikely to generate a positive result.
 However, those using THC, even in trace amounts, may find themselves at risk of being detected on a test.
 Once again, strongly consider reviewing lab tests before consuming.